 Dental Student Research Program

-Dental research students at 2014 American Association for Dental Research annual meeting.
+Dental research students at the 2014 American Association for Dental Research annual meeting

 The opportunity to conduct research with faculty mentors is a major reason why students choose to attend The University of Iowa College of Dentistry.
 Whether examining patients for dental-related stress or evaluating the response of cultured cells to implant materials, students are furthering dental knowledge daily at Iowa.